- 1) A flag based on the vexillum and combining Christian symbols with those of the

 Roman military, introduced by the Emperor Constantine in the early 4th Century AD, and

-later used as an imperial standard (see also ‘vexillum’).
+later used as an imperial standard - but see 'Cantabrian labarum' (also ‘vexillum’).

-2) The term sometimes used to describe a (comparatively) simple religious banner – see ‘banner 3)’.
+2) The term sometimes used to describe a simple religious banner used in the Roman Catholic Church – see ‘banner 3)’.

 The Labarum of Constantine (Wikipedia);

 Please note – not to be confused with a Cantabrian labarum

 - 1) See ‘cadency, mark of’.